February 08, 2021

-NORD gratefully acknowledges Holly Fraumeni, Chief Executive Assistant to the President, Li-Fraumeni Syndrome Association, and Robert Lufkin, DO, Scientific & Medical Advisor/Co-Founder, Li-Fraumeni Syndrome Association, for the preparation of this report.
+NORD gratefully acknowledges Christian Kratz, MD, Department Head of Pediatric Hematology and Oncology, Hannover Medical School, Li-Fraumeni Syndrome Association Medical Advisory Board Member and Germany Chapter Co-chair; Robert Lufkin, DO, Li-Fraumeni Syndrome Association Scientific & Medical Advisor/Co-Founder and Holly Fraumeni, Vice- President, Li-Fraumeni Syndrome Association, for the preparation of this report.

 LFS was first recognized in the 1969 by Drs.
 Frederick Li and Joseph Fraumeni, Jr., while studying pediatric and familial cancers at the National Cancer Institute.
 They described four families with multiple early-onset cancers in children and young adults.
 The syndrome was first reported in a publication as “Li-Fraumeni syndrome” in 1982 by researchers in the United Kingdom who described two families with multiple forms of cancer in young people.

-In 1990, inherited mutations of TP53 were discovered as the primary cause of LFS.
-This finding provided a special opportunity for genetic testing and clinical interventions that enable the early detection, prevention, and treatment of tumors in people with LFS.
+In 1990, inherited variants of the TP53 gene were discovered as the primary cause of LFS.
+This finding provided a special opportunity for genetic testing and clinical interventions that enable cancer prevention, early cancer detection, and cancer treatment of people with LFS.
 The finding also fueled further molecular research into TP53 which is commonly found in the tumor tissue of cancer patients.

 LFS may be suspected if someone has a personal or family history of cancers featured in LFS.
 In addition, there are certain rare cancers that are characteristic of the syndrome that should alert clinicians to the potential of a diagnosis of LFS.
-Patients and families with multiple childhood cancers, or specific rare cancers such as adrenocortical or choroid plexus carcinoma, should alert practitioners to the potential of a hereditary cancer syndrome such as LFS.
+Patients and families with multiple childhood cancers, or specific rare cancers such as adrenocortical, choroid plexus carcinoma, anaplastic rhabdomyosarcoma, sonic hedgehog medulloblastoma, or hypodiploid acute lymphoblastic leukemia should alert practitioners to the potential of a hereditary cancer syndrome such as LFS.
 Although increasingly identified as a hereditary cancer syndrome, not all physicians are aware of the diagnosis of LFS.

 Cancers most closely associated (core cancers) with LFS include: